THE RISE AND FALL OF THE DOGECOIN MILLIONAIRE

 ZACH INGRASCI

 Jenna is the producer of Five Years North which premiered at Full Frame 2020 and won the Grand Jury Prize at DOC NYC and Flickers Rhode Island Film Festival.
 Jenna also produced the award-winning short documentary, The Undocumented Lawyer which released on HBO in 2021.
-She is a Memeber of the Documentary Producers Alliance.
+She is a member of the Documentary Producers Alliance and Women in Film.

 JENNA KELLY